');

 About Endicott, WA

-Endicott is a small community in Washington with a population of 415 residents.
-The median household income is $51,429 per year, which is near the national average.
-The median age in Endicott is 42.1 years.
+Endicott is a small community located in Washington with a population of 415 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,429 per year, which is 32% below the national median of $75,149.
+The median age of 42.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Endicott Ranks in Washington